AntonioDiaz/cloud_developer/README.md

   * Orchestration helps us handle complicated workflows in deploying our application
   * Helps us automate our deployment process for continuous deployment

-#### Fundamentals of Kubernetes
+#### `Fundamentals of Kubernetes`
 * Kubernetes
-  * A container orchestration system packed with features for automating our application’s deployment
+  * A container orchestration system packed with features for automating our application’s deployment.
-  * Enables us to easily scale our application and ship new code
+  * Enables us to easily scale our application and ship new code.
 * Pods
   * Containers often need to communicate with one another.
 It's not uncommon to see a deployment involving a few containers to be deployed.
   * Kubernetes pods are abstractions of multiple containers and are also ephemeral.